Utah International School Safety Plan

 If someone in the room is injured or has information about the intruder, the teacher or one designated student should make a cell phone call to 911.

 Teacher should slide a green card under the door to indicate that everyone inside is OK.
 A red card or no card indicates that someone inside is injured or that the intruder may be inside.

-In the gym, move students to the stage area and close and lock as many doors as possible; check door for tight closure.
+In the gym, move students to the kitchen area and close and lock kitchen doors and windows.

 Remain in lockdown position until you receive an “all clear” announcement from the PA or from the door by an administrator or police officer.
 If you don’t recognize the voice, ask for ID to be slid under the door.